 THE CLARENCE "BIG HOUSE" GAINES AWARD

-GANNON’S JORDAN FEE RECIPIENT OF 2024 CLARANCE GAINES AWARD
+DAEMEN’S MIKE MACDONALD RECIPIENT OF 2025 CLARANCE GAINES AWARD

 Presented annually to the top head coach in division II college basketball.

-PHOENIX, AZ -- Gannon University’s Jordan Fee is the recipient of the 2024 Clarence “Big House” Gaines award, which is presented annually to the top head coach in division II college basketball.
+SAN ANTONIO, TX -- Daemen's Mike MacDonald is the recipient of the 2025 Clarence “Big House” Gaines National Coach of the Year award, which is presented annually to the top head coach in division II college basketball.

 The Clarence Gaines Award is named in honor of the legendary Winston Salem State head coach.